vanallenlab/SpliceJunctionVisualization/README.md

 # SpliceJunctionVisualizer

-ekofman/splice_junction_visualization

-FireCloud-ready script for high-throughput visualization of sashimi splots for a list of splice junction coordinates.
+FireCloud-ready script (method at ekofman/splice_junction_visualization) for high-throughput visualization of sashimi splots for a list of splice junction coordinates.
 This implementation uses the ggsashimi visualization library created by Emilio Palumbo <emilio.palumbo@crg.eu>.

 ## Docker Image <a name="docker_build"></a>